aws-samples/reinvent2018-arc329-builders-workshop/README.md

 function returned: Hello world

 ```
 7\.
 The last step we need to copy the function file we will be using in Lambda to the S3 bucket created by the pyWren setup.
-At the CMD line, navigate to the root of the cloned repository and type the following.
+At the CMD line, type the following command.
+Remember to use your bucket name from PyWren setup.
 ```
-aws s3 cp lambda_function.zip s3://<your S3 Bucket Name>/lambda_function.zip
+aws s3 cp s3://aws-samples-reinvent-arc329/lambda_function.zip s3://<your bucket name>/lambda_function.zip
 ```

 ## Run the session